-Mental health – Drug use can cause brain damage, paranoia, depression and aggressive or unpredictable behaviour.
+Mental health – Substance abuse can cause brain damage, paranoia, depression and aggressive or unpredictable behaviour.
 It can also exacerbate other mental health conditions in people with co-occurring disorders.

 Loved ones – It may be hard to see when you are abusing substances, but addiction impacts everyone around you.
 Family, friends and partners suffer as a result, resulting in relationship breakdowns.

 Work and finances – Addiction often causes job loss and frivolous spending habits that wreak havoc on finances.
 Legal trouble can lead to massive fines, debt or even jail time which further impacts finances and career prospects.